ktynski/FIRM-Fractal-Identity-Recursive-Mechanics/cosmology/proofs/phi_harmonic_scaffold.md

 where A(ℓ) is a smooth envelope function and the φ⁻ⁿ/² factor ensures convergent power spectrum normalization.

-## 3. Connection to FSCTF Metaphysics
+## 3. Connection to FIRM Metaphysics

 ### Definition 3.1 (Morphic Shell Depth)
-In FSCTF theory, the exponent k = log_φ(ℓ₀) represents the **morphic shell depth** at which the universe's recursive coherence first becomes observable in the CMB.
+In FIRM theory, the exponent k = log_φ(ℓ₀) represents the **morphic shell depth** at which the universe's recursive coherence first becomes observable in the CMB.

 For ℓ₀ ≈ 220 (observed), we have:
 ```